remitoudic/forcast_energy_consumption/README.md

 3. You can check that the project is running properly if go to http://localhost:8000/system_health_check.

-4. Then trigger the ETL pipeline to create load and setup the  database.
+4. Then trigger the ETL pipeline to create, load and setup the  database.

 ### Mlops Topics: